Do you have a blog? Do this to improve your SEO positioning

 PageSpeed Insights :

-It is a free tool from the Google search engine that includes data from the Chrome User Experience (CrUX) report to show information about the actual performance of the pages.
+It is a free Google search tool that includes data from the Chrome User Experience (CrUX) report to show information about the actual performance of pages.

 It is based on loads:

-• Good: Most performance best practices apply to that page.
+• Good: Most of the performance best practices apply on that page.
 Has a score of 80 or higher.

 • Medium: This page is missing several common performance optimizations.
 It has a score between 60 and 79.